a327ex/emoji-merge/README.md

 The while is there, I assume, to make everything render with what `main.framerate` is set to.
 If VSync is on this already happens naturally, so I would intuit that it only comes into play when VSync is off or when `main.framerate` is smaller than `main.rate`.

 `main.framerate` is set to the monitor's refresh rate in `main:init`, so, for instance, my monitor is 144Hz, which means that `main.framerate` gets set to 144 while `main.rate` is 1/60.
-This means that for every fixed update there are 2, sometimes 3 display updates and that while doesn't really get activated since `current_time - last_time` will rarely be smaller than `1/main.framerate`. owever, if I manually set `main.framerate` to 30, for instance, that while will be activated often since the time between frames will often be smaller than `1/30`.
+This means that for every fixed update there are 2, sometimes 3 display updates and that while doesn't really get activated since `current_time - last_time` will rarely be smaller than `1/main.framerate`.
+However, if I manually set `main.framerate` to 30, for instance, that while will be activated often since the time between frames will often be smaller than `1/30`.

 So yea, after that everything gets drawn, and then `love.timer.sleep` is called at the end to not hog the user's CPU more than necessary, as far as I understand it.

-Now for what's inside fixed update:
+Now for what's inside [fixed update](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L368):

 ```lua
   while main.lag >= main.rate do